RBF-HS: Recursive Best-First Hitting Set Search

-In a separate collection, already used node labels are recorded due to the \emph{reuse label} check (see above). \emph{Remark:} In order for this algorithm to be sound, complete and best-first \begin{itemize}[noitemsep] \item the function for conflict computation used in \emph{(compute label)} must be sound (if a set is returned, it is a conflict), complete (a conflict is returned whenever there is one), and must return only \emph{minimal}\footnote{If the minimality of computed conflicts is not guaranteed, the algorithm becomes generally incomplete, and a directed acyclic graph version \cite{greiner1989correction} must be used to reestablish completeness.} conflicts, and \item the probability model $\pr(\tax)$ for $\tax \in \mo$ needs to be \emph{cost-adjusted}, i.e., $\pr(\tax) < 0.5$ for all $\tax\in\mo$.\footnote{This condition \cite{Rodler2015phd} is fairly benign as it can be established from any probability model $\pr$.
-In fact, a \emph{cost-adjusted} probability measure $\pr_{\mathit{adj}}$ is obtained by simply choosing an arbitrary fixed $c\in(0,0.5)$ and by setting $\pr_{\mathit{adj}}(\tax) := c \cdot\pr(\tax)$ for all $\tax \in \mo$.
-Observe that this adjustment does not affect the relative probabilities in that $\pr_{\mathit{adj}}(\tax)/\pr_{\mathit{adj}}(\tax') = k$ whenever $\pr(\tax)/\pr(\tax') = k$, i.e., no information is lost in the sense that the fault probability order of components will remain invariant.
+In a separate collection, already used node labels are recorded due to the \emph{reuse label} check. \emph{Remarks:} \begin{enumerate}[topsep=0pt,noitemsep] \item In order for this algorithm to be sound, complete and best-first \begin{itemize}[noitemsep] \item the function for conflict computation used in \emph{(compute label)} must be sound (if a set is returned, it is a conflict), complete (a conflict is returned whenever there is one), and must return only \emph{minimal}\footnote{If the minimality of computed conflicts is not guaranteed, HS-Tree becomes generally incomplete, and a directed acyclic graph version must be used to re-establish completeness, cf.\ \cite{greiner1989correction}.} conflicts, and \item (for uniform-cost search) $\pr$ needs to be strictly antimonotonic \cite[Sec.~4.6]{Rodler2015phd}.\footnote{If $\pr$ violates this criterion, then either the transformation of $\pr$ described in Sec.~\ref{sec:probability_model} can be applied, or breadth-first HS-Tree can be used to first compute all (or a feasible set of) minimal diagnoses which can then be ordered by $\pr$ in a post-processing step before being returned.} \end{itemize} \item Breadth-first search can be simulated by a uniform-cost search using $\pr(\tax) := c$ for all $\tax \in \mo$ with any fixed $c \in (0,0.5)$ (cf.\ Eq.~\ref{eq:diag_prob} and Sec.~\ref{sec:probability_model}).
+That is, the minimum-cardinality-first computation of diagnoses is equivalent to a most-probable-first computation given small uniform component probabilities. \end{enumerate}